Student Led Projects

 Smoke-efficient stoves

 The combination of excessive use of firewood in stoves with little to no ventilation and houses made from corrugated metal is lethal.
 Indoor smoke inhalation very commonly causes children and adults in Comalapa to suffer from respiratory illness.
-Smoke-efficient stoves repurpose old tires as their base and are designed with a smaller burning chamber to reduce firewood used and increase heat efficiency.
+Smoke-efficient stoves repurpose old tires as their base and are designed with a smaller burning chamber to reduce the firewood used and increase heat efficiency.

 8TH GRADE PROJECTS

-Water Tinacos
+Water Tanks

 9TH GRADE PROJECTS